demisto/content/Packs/OpenPhish/Integrations/OpenPhish_v2/README.md

 OpenPhish uses proprietary Artificial Intelligence algorithms to automatically identify zero-day phishing sites and provide comprehensive, actionable, real-time threat intelligence.
+This integration was integrated and tested with version xx of OpenPhish_v2
 ## Configure OpenPhish_v2 on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.